Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Introduction

-We evaluate the proposed method with three public datasets ~\cite{VOC07, inria, COCO} and a comprehensive test set collected from real-world which involves 3,920 unique samples.
-We conducted experiments on four kinds of adversarial patch attacks ~\cite{attack_fool,attack_advtext,attack_naturalistic,attack_upc} and four object detectors ~\cite{yolov2,fasterrcnn,yolov4,yolor}.
-It is worth emphasizing that we only use one attack method ~\cite{attack_fool} to generate some digital-world attack samples for training canary and woodpecker.
+The proposed method is evaluated with a comprehensive test set generated from three public datasets~\cite{VOC07, inria, COCO} and a physical-world one.
+We conducted experiments on four adversarial patch attacks ~\cite{attack_fool,attack_advtext,attack_naturalistic,attack_upc} and five object detectors ~\cite{yolov2,fasterrcnn,yolov4,yolor,yolov8}.
+It is worth emphasizing that we only use one attack method, i.e.,~\cite{attack_fool} or~\cite{attack_advtext}, to generate some digital-world attack samples for training canary and woodpecker.
 The other attacks are unknown to the obtained canary and woodpecker.
-Results have shown that our method achieves high precision and recall.
-Especially on the physical-world samples, combination of canary and woodpecker obtains 100\% precision and recall for most scenarios.
-It was demonstrated that the proposed method is also an attack-independent technique that can be used for unknown attacks.
-Comparison with existing defense techniques has also shown that, our method can emit comparable performance in some cases and achieve better performance in most cases.
-Moreover, our method exhibits a fast detection speed of approximately 0.1 seconds per image.

-We also conducted adaptive attack experiments to demonstrate the effectiveness of the proposed method in defending against defense-aware attacks.
-We assumed a premise highly favorable to attackers, where they know all details of the defense techniques, including canary and woodpecker objects, as well as all potential placement locations.
-Given an input sample, an attacker can optimize an adaptive adversarial patch to try to bypass our defense method.
-We randomly sampled 40 examples from four datasets for experimentation.
-The results show that enforcing randomization in only two fixed locations using two canary or woodpecker objects is sufficient to completely defend against all adaptive attacks (100\%).
-The robustness of the proposed method is demonstrated in the face of defense-aware attacks.
-In comparison, among 35 samples (87.5\%), the state-of-the-art defense method UDF~\cite{UDF} is evaded by adaptive adversarial patches.

-We believe that the proposed method is a practical technique, and can be directly used for defending adversarial patch attacks in real-world scenarios.
-Our work makes the following contributions.
+Results have shown that our method can achieve a high F1 score and is effective in defending against unknown attacks.